awsdocs/aws-php-developers-guide/doc_source/cw-examples-getting-metrics.md

-# Getting Metrics from Amazon CloudWatch with AWS SDK for PHP Version 3<a name="cw-examples-getting-metrics"></a>
+# Getting metrics from Amazon CloudWatch with AWS SDK for PHP Version 3<a name="cw-examples-getting-metrics"></a>

 Metrics are data about the performance of your systems\.
 You can enable detailed monitoring of some resources, such as your Amazon EC2 instances, or of your own application metrics\.